YAMA-EDV/blockphish/README.md

 ### Setup

-In order to service your own project, you will need to adapt several of the key settings in the *default_settings.py* file.
+In order to service your own project, you will need to create a monitoring profile.
+The simplest way to do this is copy one of the existing profiles in the monitoring_profiles directory.
+After doing so, adapt the configuration of the file as outlined below.

 #### Domains